phaserjs/phaser/README.md

 * Group.physicsSortDirection is a new property allowing you to set a custom sort direction for Arcade Physics Sprites within the Group hash.
 Previously Arcade Physics used one single sort direction (defined on `Phaser.Physics.Arcade.sortDirection`) but this change allows you to specifically control how each and every Group is sorted, so you can now combine tall and wide Groups with narrow and thin in a single system.
 * Cache.getPixiTexture will return a PIXI.Texture from the cache based on the given key.
 A PIXI Texture is created automatically for all images loaded and added to the cache.
 * Cache.getPixiBaseTexture will return a PIXI.BaseTexture from the cache based on the given key.
 A PIXI BaseTexture is created automatically for all images loaded and added to the cache.
+* Phaser.Matrix.clone allows you to clone the Matrix to a new object, or copy its values into the given Matrix.
+* Phaser.Matrix.copyFrom and copyTo allow you to copy Matrix values from and to other Matrix  objects.
+* Phaser.Matrix.setTo allows you to set all properties of a Matrix in a single call.
+* The Phaser.Matrix constructor now allows you to optionally set all Matrix properties on instantiation.

 ### Updates